tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 _program itself_.

-- "Promote Privacy": This chapter is directly related to _end users_ and even more to _human beings_, it does not apply to our  implementaiton that has Python AI code as _end user_.
+- "Promote Privacy": This chapter is directly related to _end users_ and even more to _human beings_, it does not apply to our implementation that has Python AI code as _end user_.

 - "Remember That Hiding Secrets Is Hard": Our program is both OpenSource and not compiled.
 Moreover, we do not use any secret-based technique like serial or private key or seed.
 Moreover, this guideline is mostly about commercial-related